steroman/dynatrace-deck/slides.md

 ## Strengthen operations

 <!-- notes:
-This is the backbone of the lifecycle — the operational engine behind quality and scale.
+Operational rigor is what makes a lifecycle scalable.

-We begin with clear content guidelines and templates so that writers don’t reinvent the wheel each time.
+We start with clear guidelines and templates so writers don’t have to reinvent structure or terminology.

-We improve reuse by identifying when content can be consolidated or modularized.
-This drastically reduces maintenance burden.
+We expand content reuse where it makes sense, reducing maintenance effort.

-We invest in tooling:
+We invest in tooling: automated linting, scripts, standardized naming, and snippet libraries that speed up writing.
-automated linting via Vale or remark, standardized screenshot naming, scripts that apply formatting rules across the repo, and snippet libraries or DWK to accelerate writing tasks.

-We explore more advanced tools like RAG-based autocomplete, which pulls definitions and code references from a single source of truth so content stays consistent.

-Next, contribution guidelines.
-PMs, engineers, and designers must know exactly what information to provide, in what format, and at what time.

-We define approval SLAs so content doesn’t sit idle, and engineering allocates a percentage of sprint time to supporting documentation requirements.
+Contribution guidelines help PMs and engineers provide inputs that are complete and consistent.

-Governance ties it all together: periodic QA, flow-adherence reviews, roadmap-driven deprecation, and dashboards that highlight trends and bottlenecks.
+Governance ties everything together: routine QA, adherence checks, and roadmap-driven deprecation to prevent staleness.

-Strengthening operations reduces friction, improves quality, and frees writers to do what they do best.
+Strengthening operations reduces rework and creates a healthier, more predictable content system.
 -->
----

 ---
 layout: center
 transition: fade